clux/probes.hugo/content/post/2022-04-01-baldurs-gate-rolling.md

 Plotly.newPlot(HISTOG, data, layout);
 </script>

 Let's start with the **fighter**.
-If we compare the fighter graph with the computed, scaled distribution, they are almost identical:
+If we compare the fighter graph with our precise, censored multinomial distribution, they are almost identical:

 <div id="probhist4" style="width:600px;height:450px;"></div>